|

 conversations turned to getting out of Colorado.
 We were growing weary of

-the COLD & the SNOW and the COLD & the SNOW and the COLD & the SNOW.
+the COLD & SNOW and the COLD & SNOW and the COLD & SNOW.

-The wonderful Rocky Summers just didn't make up anymore for suffering through the
+The wonderful Rocky Summers just didn't make up anymore for suffering through all the

-COLD & the SNOW.
+COLD & SNOW.
 We started making plans in

 earnest during the Spring 2010.
 It felt good to go through all our